ZiluLiang/Pirate-fMRI_Analysis/scripts/univariate/UnivariateAnalysisPipeline.md

 ### II.
 Repetition Suppression models
 1. repetition suppression for navigation task
-   Repetition supression models for the navigation task modeled three events:
+   Repetition suppression models for the navigation task modeled three events:
-   (1) the stimuli event for trials not preceeded by a response trial
+   (1) the stimuli event for trials not preceded by a response trial
    (2) the motor event in response trial
-   (3) the stimuli event for trials preceeded by a response trial
+   (3) the stimuli event for trials preceded by a response trial
 In the first regressor, the euclidean distance between current trial stimuli and previous trial stimuli is included as a parametric modulator for the stimuli event.
 Two variants of this model is constructed, one with groundtruth euclidean distance, the other with euclidean distance computed from participants' response map.

-2. Repetition supression model for the localizer task This is similar to the one above for navigation task, except that button presses are not modeled with boxcar function, a stick function is used instead.
+2. Repetition suppression model for the localizer task This is similar to the one above for navigation task, except that button presses are not modeled with boxcar function, a stick function is used instead.
 Only one model with euclidean distance between pirate locations in successive trials are included.

 ### III.
 Models for extracting beta series